Behaviour integrators

 "MicromorphicDamageI_SpectralSplit");

-Based on the generic category Mechanics
+Based on the generic category Mechanics, this declaration

 automatically handles the selection of